 So we’ve came up with our keywords, and fine-tuned our advertising texts.
 Now we’re going to talk about setting up the advertising system.
 Let’s start with the one that’s the most widespread: Google Ads.

 Choose your daily budget (1.) and basic CPC (2.).
 That can also be done with a variable (3.).

 Then select the languages in which the ad will be displayed (1.), and the location where the ad is supposed to be shown (2.).

-The Google Ads settings offers a variety of options to make your ads even better – by using dynamic variables, for example, or by turning DSA campaigns on… But now we’re going to discuss the basic steps which will take us to launching our campaign, and leave the more advanced options for later.
+The Google Ads settings offer a variety of options to make your ads even better – by using dynamic variables, for example, or by turning DSA campaigns on… But now we’re going to discuss the basic steps which will take us to launching our campaign, and leave the more advanced options for later.
 What we’re interested in right now are synchronization options.